barr-israel/barrcodes/content/posts/1brc_part1/index.md

 I will start with a simple and slow solution, and among other optimizations, I will incorporate some assumptions into the code to make it even faster.
 While making too many assumptions can lead to errors, making the correct assumptions enables very effective optimizations.
 And this is just a performance challenge with input that is generated from a known range of options, so we can make a lot of assumptions.
 Additionally, this blog post is written as I am optimizing my solution, and not as a retrospective on optimizing it, so it is long and not entirely grouped by the type of optimization used.
-Instead, it shows the spiral nature of performance optimization: targeting the hot spots one by one, and returning to already improved sections to improve them again once their relative run time grows once other parts became faster.
+Instead, it shows the spiral nature of performance optimization: targeting the hot spots one by one, and returning to already improved sections to improve them again when their relative run time grows once other parts became faster.

 Almost every variation of the solution shown here can be seen in the GitHub repository linked above.